Daily Jobs › Project Management

 Understanding Root Cause Analysis: The Key to Effective Problem Solving

-When faced with a problem, it can be tempting to only fix the immediate issue and move on as quickly as possible.
-But if you want to get to the bottom of things and avoid future problems, you need to conduct a root cause analysis.
+When faced with a problem, it can be tempting to only fix the immediate issue and move on.
+However, if you want to get to the bottom of things and avoid future problems, you need to conduct a root-cause analysis.
 To even begin to understand the process, we first need to define root cause analysis.

 ❗ What is Root Cause Analysis?